liujiale-study/MSAIProj_HP-PPI/README.md

 * `pp_interactions.csv`
 * `virus_proteins.csv`

-The dataset is used to construct a graph to be subsampled from and processed by our GNN.
+The dataset is used to construct a graph to be processed by our GNN.
 Our GNN is designed to do edge prediction, and before training or evaluation, the program will perform train-validation-test split on the graph edges at a ratio of 70:20:10.
 Training set edges are additionally split into message passing and supervision edges at the ratio of 70:30.

 ## Training the Model
 The training script will train the model for 150 epochs.
-During this time, the program will also record the best fit model based on loss on validation set.
+During this time, the program will also record the best fit model based on lowest loss on validation set.
 Periodically after a set number of epochs, both the current model (i.e. the model that is trained thus far) and the best fit model will be checkpointed, generating a checkpoint folder within the `checkpoints/` folder.

 To start training the model using the default GNN operator (RGGCN operator), simply run: